 Jennifer and I also took a whirlwind road trip in April through beautiful Zion National Park in southern Utah.
 We visited the Little A’Le’Inn in Rachel, Nevada, on the Extraterrestrial Highway, the only watering hole for miles.
 Whenever you’re in the “Area,” stop by to stock up on a good selection of Adventures Unlimited books and DVDs, not to mention alien mouse pads, shot glasses and wine!

 Our Ancient Aliens trip to Mexico in March was a great time.
 It began in Mexico City where we saw the huge pyramids of Teotihuacan, and went on to the ancient Toltec capital of Tula, and the strange Waldemar Julsrud Museum in Acambaro.
 Our small group really enjoyed the delightful town of Queretaro, where we stayed in an atmospheric converted convent and met up with (now-local) WEX member Steve Garcia.
 We then went to Oaxaca in southern Mexico to visit the megalithic mountaintop city of Monte Alban, the (seemingly) Mediterranean-influenced complex of Mitla, and more.
 It was a great group and fun trip!
 Check out the AUP book Mystery in Acambaro by Charles Hapgood.

 Jennifer and I took a two-week trip in February to the mysterious Micronesian island of Pohnpei.
 We were met by WEX member Lee Sullivan on the island, and together we hired a boat and went snorkeling at the gigantic basalt ruins of Nan Madol.
 We found out new information on this enigmatic site and got lots of great new photos, including some of the massive blocks that are under water.
-Watch for a full article on Nan Madol in the upcoming issue of World Explorer.
+See the article in WEX Vol. 7, No. 1.